MetaboHUB-MetaToul-FluxoMet/RTMet/docs/source/user_guide/influxdb.rst

 You should have an InfluxDB instance running, with an organization and first user.
 To set it up, please refer to the :ref:`installation <installing-influxdb>` section.

-The following instructions assume you're using the self-hosted version of InfluxDB, and references that version of their documentation.
+The following instructions assume you're using the self-hosted version of InfluxDB.
 If you're using the cloud solution, the steps should be similar.

 Linking the workflow to the database
 ------------------------------------